Damon Dunn: California Secretary of State

 In 2009, Dunn announced that he would run for California Secretary of State challenging incumbent Democrat Debra Bowen.
 The Los Angeles Sentinel quoted Dunn: "There are a lot of African Americans that are conservative fiscally, but we don't have the welcoming face in the Republican Party."

 In March 2010, Orly Taitz qualified to run for the office of California Secretary of State.
 At the same time, she unsuccessfully challenged the eligibility of her Republican Party primary opponent, Dunn, claiming that he was pretending to be a Republican.
-While playing for the Jacksonville Jaguars, Dunn had registered to vote as a Democrat in 1999 but that registration expired in 2005.
+While playing for the Jacksonville Jaguars, Dunn had registered to vote as a Democrat in 1999 but that registration expired in 2005 after having failed to vote in two consecutive national elections.

 On May 12, 2010, Pamela Barnett (named plaintiff from Taitz's lawsuit Barnett v.
 Obama) filed a lawsuit in the Sacramento County Superior Court alleging that Dunn was not eligible to run for Secretary of State.

 The San Francisco Chronicle endorsed Dunn for the June 2010 primary.
 Ronnie Lott, a Hall of Fame NFL player, endorsed Dunn the following month.

 Taitz was defeated by Dunn in the June 8 primary by a margin of about three to one, losing by over 900,000 votes.

 On June 17, 2010, Taitz filed a lawsuit in the Orange County Superior Court contesting the election results, again alleging Dunn's ineligibility.
 On March 17, 2011, the judge ruled against Taitz.
 On May 1, 2012, a California Court of Appeal affirmed the superior court's ruling.